 - Network Attached Storage (NAS) able to represent itself as SMB (CIFS) or NFS share

-- Veeam Backup & Replication 10a or later backup repository (Veeam Cloud Connect repositories are not supported)
+- [For Veeam Agent for IBM AIX version 4.1] Veeam Backup & Replication 12.1 or later backup repository (Veeam Cloud Connect repositories are not supported)

 The way you work with backup repositories depends on where you want to store backup files.